Shea butter: benefits, harm, use

 - Eczema.

-- Strengthening hair growth with increased fragility and dryness of the hair.
+- Increased hair growth with increased fragility and dryness of hair.

 - Teenage acne and oily problem skin.

 - Skin with age-related changes.
-For example, loss of elasticity on centuries.
+For example, loss of elasticity in centuries.

 - Sun protection on the beach.